shadowwwmain/NachtAuth/README.md

 Please note that this is made for the sole purpose of showing to the public how easy it is to do this.
 I am not responsible for any malicious use of my code and do not condone it either.
+Remember that the spread of malware is illegal and can get you time in prison.
+Please use my program responsibly.